 - May upset some of your readers that you’re actually trying to make a living!

 9. Research & Factual Posts

-Cons – Require you do your due diligence and to make sure what your writing about is correct.
-So a lot more research of your own to do and don’t just rely on Wikipedia.
+- You need to do your due diligence and to make sure what your writing about is correct

 Example – 30 Amazing Facts About Your Brain

 Oh baby, have I exploited these in the past to great effect!

 Some people aren’t comfortable writing controversial material, but I love it.

 So if you cannot stand the thought of maybe coming under attack (and you will), don’t write them.